Basic usage

 ℹ️ wb workspace set

-Note that in the Verily Workbench web UI, the overview page of a workspace includes a predetermined command that can be copied and pasted to set that workspace in the CLI.
+Note that in the Workbench UI, the overview page of a workspace includes a command that can be copied and pasted to set that workspace in the CLI.

 Screenshot of Workbench CLI panel showing terminal command to set a specified workspace on your local machine.